Tarell Brown: San Francisco 49ers

-Brown, was drafted by the San Francisco 49ers in the fifth round (148th overall) in the 2007 NFL Draft.
+Brown was selected by the San Francisco 49ers in the fifth round (148th overall) of the 2007 NFL draft.
 During his rookie season, he played in nine games, particularly on special teams and finished the season with two tackles.
 Brown partially tore his Anterior Cruciate Ligament and tore his Medial collateral ligament completely in Week 17.
-He was expected to be fine at the start of training Camp.
+He was recovered by the start of training camp.

-In week 16 of the 2008 season, Brown intercepted a pass from Rams quarterback Marc Bulger in the final minute of the game, capping off a come-from-behind win in the fourth quarter.
+In 2008 Brown got his first start in week 10.
+In week 16 he intercepted a pass from Rams quarterback Marc Bulger in the final minute of the game, capping off a come-from-behind win in the fourth quarter.
+It was one of two interceptions for the season.

+In 2009, he played in ever game and started four, with 2 more interceptions including one he returned for 51 yards to set up the game winning touchdown against Chicago.

-In 2011, he was named the starter at Right Cornerback taking the spot from Shawntae Spencer.
+In 2010 he saw less playing time and didn't start all season, but in 2011, he was named the starter at Right Cornerback taking the spot from Shawntae Spencer.
 He started all sixteen games and had career-highs with 4 interceptions and 14 pass deflections as he helped the 49ers become one of the elite defenses in the NFL.
+He scored his only career touchdown on a career long 62 yard interception return in the final game against the Washington Redskins.

-In the 2012 season, Brown and the 49ers appeared in Super Bowl XLVII.
+In the 2012 season, Brown again started every game all the way to Super Bowl XLVII.
 In the game, he had three combined tackles, a forced fumble, and a fumble recovery as the 49ers fell to the Baltimore Ravens by a score of 34–31.
+He had a career high 57 combined tackles that year.

+During the 2013 offseason, Brown skipped the 49ers' voluntary offseason workout program, which would have paid him an additional $2 million in wages for the 2013 season.
+Brown fired his agent, Brian Overstreet, saying Overstreet failed to spot an escalation clause in Brown's contract which would have awarded him the pay increase simply for showing up to the offseason workout.
+Brown started the first ten games of 2013, but then missed the next three following a rib injury during a game against New Orleans.
+In the last three games his playing time was reduced, but for the three playoff games - including the NFC Championship - he was back to playing full time.

 Oakland Raiders

 Brown agreed to a one-year deal worth $3.5 million for the Oakland Raiders in March 2014.
+He started 14 games with the Raiders, recording 55 tackles and 4 deflected passes, before ending the season on the injured reserve list.